MariaPdg/eyes-classification/README.md

 of clustering based on inherited image similarities.
 Semi-supervised and unsupervised approaches have been introduced in order to detect these similarities

+We use a semi-supervised approach based on VAE for the binary classification of closed and open eyes, but this approach can be extended to multiclass problems with other types of unlabeled data.

 ## Problem

 In this project, we classify open and closed human eyes presented in a dataset.
 The dataset includes 4000 images without labels.